mitre/linkage-agent-tools/README.md

-# DCC Tools
+# Linkage Agent Tools

-Tools for the Childhood Obesity Data Initative (CODI) Data Coordinating Center (DCC) to use to accept garbled input from data owners / partners, perform matching and generate network IDs.
+Tools for the Childhood Obesity Data Initative (CODI) Linkage Agent to use to accept garbled input from data owners / partners, perform matching and generate network IDs.
 This can also be thought of as Semi-Trusted Third Party (STTP) tools.

 These tool facilitate a Privacy Preserving Record Linkage (PPRL) process.
 They build on the open source [anonlink](https://github.com/data61/anonlink) software package.